A Generational Leap in Providing Water Quality Improvements: Protecting Public Health and Our Waters for the Future

 - Job Impact Statement (JIS) (PDF)

-- Harlem River Use Attainability Analysis (PDF)
+- Harlem River Use Attainability Analysis and Financial Capability Analysis (PDF)

 Adopted Amendments to 6 NYCRR Parts 701 & 703 – Water Quality Criteria to Protect Primary and Secondary Contact Recreation in NYS Saline Waters

-Effective on October 18, 2023 upon publication of the State Register, the New York State Department of Environmental Conservation (NYSDEC) filed a Notice of Adoption with the New York State Department of State to amend Parts 701 and 703 of Title 6 of the Official Compilation of Codes, Rules, and Regulations of the State of New York (6 NYCRR).
+Effective on October 18, 2023 upon publication of the State Register, the NYSDEC filed a Notice of Adoption with the New York State Department of State to amend Parts 701 and 703 of 6 NYCRR.

 The adopted regulatory updates to 6 NYCRR Parts 701 and 703 include water quality standards to protect the shellfishing best use in Class SA waters; protect the primary contact recreation best use in Class SA and SB waters; maintain water quality suitable for primary contact recreation in Class SC waters; protect the secondary contact recreation best use in Class I waters; and add a wet weather (WW) limited use designation for waters impacted by combined sewer overflow discharges.
 The adopted rule making will impact Class SA, SB, SC, and I waters in and around New York City, Long Island, and the Lower Hudson Valley.